-FAIR for Research Software
+2020 RDA Working Group: FAIR for Research Software

-2020 RDA Working Group Case Statement
+Case Statement

-1. Working Group Charter
+1. WG Charter

 One of the major challenges of data-driven research is to facilitate knowledge discovery by assisting humans and machines in their discovery of, access to, integration and analysis of data and their associated research objects, e.g., algorithms, software, and workflows.
-To address this, an initial effort to define a "DATA FAIRPORT" began in 2014 at the Lorentz workshop and transitioned into developing a set of FAIR Data Guiding Principles2 in 2016.
-The details of the FAIR data principles strongly contribute to addressing this challenge with regard to research data.
-The principles, at a high level, are intended to apply to all research objects; both those used in research and those that form the outputs of research.
-Here we focus on the definition, adaptation and adoption of the FAIR principles for the case of research software.
+To address this, an initial effort to define a "DATA FAIRPORT" began in 2014 at the Lorentz workshop and transitioned into developing a set of FAIR data Guiding Principles2 in 2016.
+The details of the FAIR data principles strongly contribute to addressing this challenge with regard to research data, and the principles, at a high level, are intended to apply to all research objects; both those used in research and that form the outputs of research.
+Here we focus on the adaptation and adoption of the FAIR principles for the case of research software.